 The good news about this particular error is, I’m here to help you.
-The bad news is, it's a controller related error, and you will likely need (at the very least) new print heads.
+The bad news is, you're going to have to do a little digging to figure out what's going on.
+I should also add, it's possible you'll need parts.
 To diagnose the error properly, we will need a little bit more information.
 That info is found in the 4-digit code that follows the 03130031.

 Great!
 But how do I know what the 4-digit code after the dash means?

 The 03130031 error can display one of many, 4-digit codes after the dash.
 They all have individual directions to clear/fix and some are easier than others.